ppernias/scolaia-builder/specifications.md

 ### 1. Landing and Registration

-When users first access ADLBuilder:
+When users first access ADLMaker:

 - They are welcomed by a minimalist landing page explaining:
-  - The purpose and value of ADLBuilder
+  - The purpose and value of ADLMaker
   - Key use cases (educational agents, task assistants)
   - A "Get Started" call-to-action